ngrayluna/academic-kickstart/content/post/P-Phase-Picker-Tutorial/index.md

 * Adam optimizer [best of RMSprop and gradient decent with momentum]

-If you have experience using convolutional neural networks, you'll note that as input we can specify more than one channel.
-In the case of color images we define, and give as input, three channels as input: red, green, and blue.
-Hence, our input will have dimension:
+If you have experience using convolutional neural networks, you’ll already know that in addition to specifying the input size, we also need to define the number of channels.
+Thus, our input will have the form of:

 <centre><span style="font-family:Courier; font-size:1.0em;">(# training examples, number of samples, # of channels)</span></centre>.

-The data recorded by the seismometers record motion in three directions: a vertical(up-down) and two horizontal motions (N-S and E-W).
-Thus, for each training example we will give our neural network not just one, but three waveforms.
+Seismometers record motion in three directions: a vertical(up-down) and two horizontal motions (N-S and E-W).
+Thus, for each training example, we will give our neural network not just one, but three waveforms.
 Thus, our input array will have three channels.
 Below is an illustration of what our CNN looks like:

 <img src = './img/three_comp_cnn.png'>
-<b>Figure:</b> Schematic of 1D convolutional neural network used to identify the first-arriving phase arrival of an earthquake.
-Note that each instance is composed of three channels, one for each component measuered by the seismometer (Vertical, North-South, East-West).
+<b>Figure:</b> Schematic of the 1D convolutional neural network used to identify the first-arriving phase arrival of an earthquake.
+Note that each instance is composed of three channels, one for each component measured by the seismometer (Vertical, North-South, East-West).

-For the sake of brevity, I'll omit commentary on how we chose the number of hidden layers and the filter size (or sometimes referred to as 'kernels') in this blog.
-I'll make a separate blog detailing the knitty-gritty details of how convolutional neural networks work.
+For the sake of brevity, I’ll omit commentary on how we chose the number of hidden layers and the filter size (sometimes referred to as ‘kernels’) in this blog.
+I’ll make a separate blog detailing the nitty-gritty details of how convolutional neural networks work.

-With this in mind let's go ahead and make our convolutional neural network.
+With this in mind let’s go ahead and make our convolutional neural network.
+Below is a summary of our model.
+Each line describes a hidden layer and it’s associated number of weights and parameters.
 Our input array, <span style="font-family:Courier; font-size:1.0em;"> x_train</span>, has input dimension of:

-We'll need to specify this for our model (see variable <span style="font-family:Courier; font-size:1.0em;">input_trace</span>).
-Below is a summary of our model.
-Each line describes a hidden layer and it's associated number of weights and parameters.
+which we store in as a variable labeled <span style="font-family:Courier; font-size:1.0em;">input_trace</span>.

 ```python
 # Hyperparameters